• Skip to main content

 And while you can just use your favorite store-bought BBQ sauce, I prefer to make my homemade version for this recipe.
 This sauce is deceptively simple, using only a few ingredients, but is also totally delicious.
 I don’t even cook the sauce ahead of time, so it really only takes minutes to throw together.
 If you like your chicken extra-saucy, just go ahead and double the sauce recipe.

 The secret to the best pulled chicken is using a whole chicken.
-Or, for all white meat, bone-in, skin-on split chicken breasts.
+Or, for all-white meat, bone-in, skin-on split chicken breasts.
 I don’t recommend using boneless, skinless chicken for this recipe.
-Even though the bones and skin are removed after cooking, the end result will be juicer and more flavorful by starting with bone-in, skin-on pieces of chicken.
+Even though the bones and skin are removed after cooking, the result will be juicer and more flavorful by starting with bone-in, skin-on pieces of chicken.

 Cook’s Tips: